-- Did you just bring a new puppy home?
+- Do you have a new puppy?

 - Are you thinking about getting a dog?